matloff/fasteR/README.md

 conversational, story-telling manner.

-* **No polemics:**  You won't be made to feel guilty for not using an instructor's favorite R tool or style, including mine. :-)
+* **No polemics:**  You won't be made to feel guilty for not using an instructor's favorite R tool or style, including mine. :-)  Coverage is mainly limited to base R, so for instance the "Tidyverse" is not treated.

 * **No frills:**  Notably, no Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with